keesvv/idevicecrackr/README.md

 iDeviceCrackr is a useful tool that you can use to change your iDevice the way you want, remotely.
 The only thing you need is a jailbroken iDevice and a Wi-Fi connection.

+#### How does it work?
+iDeviceCrackr sets up SSH connection between your computer and your iDevice.
+SSH stands for Secure Shell, that means all data transferred between iDeviceCrackr and your iDevice is encrypted, safe and secure!

 #### Current program features (for now)
 - Show an overview of the device's information
 - Respring/Reboot/Shutdown/Enter Safe Mode remotely